zcq15/gsplat360/README.md

   )
 ```

-## Contribution
+## Citation

-If you find this library useful in your projects or papers, please consider citing:
+If you find this project useful in your research or applications, please consider citing:

 ```